INNVTV/NetCore-Clean-Architecture/README.md

 # .Net Core Clean Architecture
 .Net Core starter project for clean architecture showcasing use of the CQRS pattern, MediatR for cross-cutting concerns, service communications with both REST and gRPC endpoints, FluentValidation, AutoMapper, CosmosDB for data and Table Storage for logging.

-Based on [Jason Taylor's talk on Clean Architecture](https://www.youtube.com/watch?v=_lwCVE_XgqI) with a lot of inspiration from Eric Evans book on [Domain-Driven Design](https://www.amazon.com/gp/product/0321125215)
+Based on [Jason Taylor's talk on Clean Architecture](https://www.youtube.com/watch?v=_lwCVE_XgqI) with a lot of inspiration from Eric Evans classic book on [Domain-Driven Design](https://www.amazon.com/gp/product/0321125215) and of course the absolutely beutiful work of Jimmy Board and his [MediatR](https://github.com/jbogard/MediatR) project.

 This project stresses Domian Driven Design and can be leverged to develop Event Sourced solutions.

 ![Architecture](https://github.com/INNVTV/NetCore-Clean-Architecture/blob/master/_docs/imgs/clean-architecture.png)

 # Core
-Centralized business logic broken out into **Application** and **Domain** layers.
+Centralized business logic broken out into **Domain**, **Application** and **Infrastructure** layers.

-The **Domain Layer** is designed to be shared with non-technical domain experts and includes easy to read domain entities and important business processes written out as policies.
+The **Domain Layer** is designed to be shared with non-technical domain experts and includes easy to read domain models/entities and important business logic/processes written out as policies.

-The **Application Layer** includes infrastructure implementation, persistence models, view models, logging, authorization and low level business logic.
+The **Application Layer** includes command and query logic, lower-level business logic, view models and works as a bridge between both the domain and infrastructure layers.

+The **Infrastructure Layer** includes  persistence layers, configurations, mediator pipelines, mediator notifications, diagnostics, logging and 3rd party integrations.

-# CoreServices
+# Services (AKA: CoreServices)
 One of many options to wrap and deploy the Core.
 In this scenario we use a REST API and gRPC endpoints deployable to Linux or Windows as a Docker container to a variety of platforms including:
  * Azure, AWS, Google or any major cloud provider
  * Virtual machines or clusters